 ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 3.
 Implement new pricing models and inform school districts of new service opportunities and package offerings through the Shared Services Guide and other informational materials, as appropriate and ready for launch.
-This will be an ongoing process Ongoing through July 2016 Director, Regional Information Center RIC Administrators In Progress Offsite Data storage services implemented 2008-09 Email archiving - implemented Fall/Winter 2009 Google Apps for Education implemented Fall 2011 Cafeteria Management and Transportation Management Systems - implemented Fall/Winter 2011 Internet Service Provisioning model has been restructured and implemented for renewal and implementation of services to districts Fall 2012
+This will be an ongoing process Ongoing through July 2016 Director, Regional Information Center RIC Administrators In Progress Offsite Data storage services implemented 2008-09 Email archiving - to be implemented Fall/Winter 2009 Google Apps for Education to be implemented Fall 2011 Cafeteria Management and Transportation Management Systems - to be implemented Fall/Winter 2011 Electronic Forms Management and Data Integration to be piloted Fall/Winter 2011 Internet Service Provisioning model has been restructured and implemented for renewal and implementation of services to districts Fall 2012